Control Event definition

 • Any appointment or succession by the Trustee to the rights and obligations of the Special Servicer hereunder shall be subject to the Directing Certificateholder’s right to replace the Special Servicer prior to the occurrence and continuance of a Control Event.

-• In addition, for so long as no Control Event has occurred and is continuing, but subject to the second sentence of the preceding paragraph, Section 9.3(b), Section 9.3(c) and the immediately following paragraph, the Directing Certificateholder may direct the Special Servicer to take, or to refrain from taking, such other actions with respect to the Mortgage Loan as the Directing Certificateholder may reasonably deem advisable, which direction will be subject to the limitations set forth in this Agreement.
+• In addition, for so long as no Control Event has occurred and is continuing, subject to Section 9.3(b), Section 9.3(c), the immediately following paragraph and the limitations set forth elsewhere in this Agreement, the Directing Certificateholder may direct the Special Servicer to take, or to refrain from taking, such other actions with respect to the Specially Serviced Whole Loan as the Directing Certificateholder may reasonably deem advisable.

 More Definitions of Control Event